waterlogue hex green right

 • Travel pack of Kleenex (my favorite) or paper towel for water control.

-• I love having a lightweight chair for sitting while painting.
-I find it very helpful for working on location.
+• Here is an easy to pack lightweight chair for sitting while painting.
 GCI Outdoor has a sturdy chair that folds up to a small size that weighs only 26 ounces and is priced at around $20 on Amazon.
 Here is the link GCI Outdoor Packseat purchase on Amazon with this link.
 Or go to THIS LINK for the GCI Outdoor Pack Seat or call 800-956-SEAT (7328).

 • Hat, umbrella and/or shirt for sun protection